Turkish scrambled eggs from this downtown café are topped with feta and sausage | CBC News

 "Our parents are retired.
 When they're in Canada, they help us by cooking all the dishes here," Korhan Kinazi said.

-One of my favourite dishes at Fresh Start Bakery is the menemen, Turkish-style scrambled eggs.
+One of my favourite dishes at Fresh Start Bakery is the shakshuka, Turkish-style scrambled eggs.

 "This is what my mom used to make for us as a kid," Korhan Kinazi said.